 College Counseling Philosophy

-The success of our office is due to our “team” approach and the philosophy that guides our effort.
+The success of our office is due to our team approach and the philosophy that guides our effort.
 Because we operate at a school with a strong mission, we can stay focused on what is important throughout the college selection process.
-When bright, interesting students have the opportunity to experience the joy of learning in their elementary and high school years, facilitated by a warm, intelligent and encouraging community of faculty and staff, they develop as individuals.
+When bright, interesting students have the opportunity to experience the joy of learning in their high school years, facilitated by a warm, intelligent and encouraging community of faculty and staff, they develop as individuals.
 The College Counseling staff builds upon that foundation.

 In a community effort, we enlist our faculty and advisors in guiding students and their families through their transition from Parker to college and beyond.
 And, in doing so, our college matriculation record and the success of our students in college has helped us achieve a national reputation for excellence.

-• Approach
+Our Approach

 Parker students frequently choose colleges and universities that, like Parker, offer opportunities to take an active role in their education and contribute to an engaged intellectual community that fosters creativity, embraces diversity and aims to improve the world.